OpenAgentsInc/v2/docs/hierarchy.md

 - db/ - Database related files
   - actions.ts - Database actions for saving and fetching chat messages and threads
   - init-db.ts - Initializes the database and seeds initial data
-  - queries.ts - SQL queries for interacting with the database
   - seed.ts - Seeds the database with initial data
 - docs/ - Documentation files
   - hud.md - Describes the HUD overlay and its components